Aspidura ceylonensis: Description

-Head is long and snout is broadly rounded.
-Neck is indistinct.
-The body is slender with cylindrical, short tail.
-Dorsal side is crimson brown with a black vertebral line, hence given the name.
-Dorsum of fore body is brown.
-Laterally there are a series of black spots in a line.
-Neck region has a dark brown marking.
-Venter is crimson colored.
+The head is long and the snout is broadly rounded.
+The neck is indistinct and the body is slender with cylindrical, short tail.
+The dorsal side is crimson brown with a black vertebral line, hence given the name.
+The dorsum of fore-body is brown.
+Laterally there are a series of black spots in a line and the neck region has a dark brown marking.
+The venter is crimson colored.
 Adults are 50 cm in length.

-Scalation

-Midbody has 17 scale rows.
+The midbody has 17 scale rows.
 There are 162–207 ventral scales and 37–56 subcaudal scales.
 The scales are smooth and iridescent.

 Ecology

 It is a nocturnal and terrestrial snake that lives in damp soil, silted-up drains, beneath heaps of decaying leaves, and in similar places where there are earthworms, its primary prey.

 Reproduction

 Clutches of two to five eggs are produced in the months of August to November.